awslabs/aws-sdk-kotlin/examples/cloudwatch-logs-reader/README.md

 }
 ```

-This task uses the GraalVM native image plugin to build and run the application with the specified arguments.

 ### Reflection Configuration for GraalVM

-When building native images with GraalVM, you need to configure reflection manually.
-This is done by providing a reflection configuration file.
+GraalVM doesn’t support reflection automatically.
+If your code or any library you use relies on reflection, you’ll need to set it up manually when building native images.
+This is done by creating a reflection configuration file.
 The configuration file should be placed in the `src/main/resources/META-INF/native-image` directory.

 Here is an example of a reflection configuration file (`reflect-config.json`):